Alorse/cursor-transparency/README.md

 # Cursor Usage Tracker Chrome Extension

 A Chrome extension that provides detailed analytics and usage tracking for your Cursor.com account.
 Monitor your AI model usage, costs, and token consumption with advanced filtering options.
+Uses the analytics API for real-time usage data.

 ## Screenshots